 I made a turnaround and went down Route 10, past the SUNY campus in Delhi, which is located in the quaint little town of Delhi and through Stamford and other smaller towns and then to Tannersville to see some of the closed galleries and then back down Route 214 through Phoenicia again which really closed for the night.

-I ate at Little Bear (see review on TripAdvisor) by 5:30pm and enjoyed another Chinese meal there before the crowds beseeched on the only restaurant open in a ten mile radius.
+I ate at Little Bear at 295 Tinker Street (see review on TripAdvisor) by 5:30pm and enjoyed another Chinese meal there before the crowds beseeched on the only restaurant open in a ten-mile radius.
 When I mean that this place gets packed for the evening, it gets packed.
 I finished my meal at 5:00pm and the line was already 20 deep with the phones ringing off the hook for to go orders.
 People can be so pushy especially here when they are hungry.

 The food at Little Bear is usually very good but on Christmas Day they just can’t handle the crowds and it suffered the year before.
 You have to get here before the first movie lets out at 6:30pm.
 After that it is ciaos until 9:00pm.
-I had delicious Shu Mai starter followed by Mu Shu pork and a order of Dragon & the Phoenix (shrimp and chicken combo), both which were good but tepid.
-They need more help during the holidays (See review on TripAdvisor).
+I had delicious Shu Mai starter followed by Mu Shu pork and an order of Dragon & the Phoenix (shrimp and chicken combo), both which were good but tepid.
+They need more help during the holidays.
 They have a hard time just keeping up with the to go orders let alone seating people.
 Otherwise, the one time I ate here when it was quiet, the food was wonderful.

 I thought about a movie after dinner but settled on another walk to the Green.
 It was just too beautiful of a night to sit in the movies when I could walk around town.
 With all the lights on at the downtown businesses and the tree lit in the Green, it just felt like Christmas Day night.
 Like Santa had just visited and people were just enjoying time with their families.
 A few people were walking their dogs or just looking at the tree in the Green with their children.